Search API Connector Documentation

 Missing Records (Pagination)

-In API Connector, you can run these requests separately, or automatically loop through using pagination handling (paid feature).
+In API Connector, you can automatically loop through paginated responses using pagination handling (paid feature).

 Non-JSON/CSV/XML Response Types